 The name Kervitch was brought to England by the Normans when they conquered the country in 1066.
 The ancestors of the Kervitch family lived at Kirkby in Furness.
 The name Kirkby means village with a church.

 Early Origins of the Kervitch family

 The surname Kervitch was first found in Lancashire.
 One of the first recorded references to the name was John Kirkby (died 26 March 1290,) an English ecclesiastic and statesman.
 "John de Kirkeby, [was] Bishop of Ely in 1286, and founder of Ely Palace, Holborn."
 He acted as keeper of the great seal during the frequent absences of the chancellor, Robert Burnell, during the reign of Henry III.
 He was Lord Treasurer from January 1284 to his death.
 On 26 July 1286, he was elected Bishop of Ely, a post he held until his death.

 Early History of the Kervitch family

 This web page shows only a small excerpt of our Kervitch research.
-Another 128 words (9 lines of text) covering the years 1816, 1548, 1690, 1753, 1625, 1681, 1661, 1681, 1649, 1709, 1693, 1702, 1708, 1658 and 1703 are included under the topic Early Kervitch History in all our PDF Extended History products and printed products wherever possible.
+Another 128 words (9 lines of text) covering the years 1816, 1548, 1690, 1753, 1625, 1681, 1661, 1681, 1649, 1709, 1693, 1702, 1708, 1658, 1703, 1634, 1690 and 1753 are included under the topic Early Kervitch History in all our PDF Extended History products and printed products wherever possible.

 Kervitch Spelling Variations